tr1xem/AWCC/README.md

 Dell G15 5530
 Dell G16 7630

-Should Work in all Dell G15 models and some G16 too Feel Free to test and give suggestions!
+Should work in all Dell G15 models and some G16 models too Feel free to test and give feedback in [discussions](https://github.com/tr1xem/AWCC/discussions)!

 # FAQ and TIPS

-Q: This works on my device I want to add it to support officially?
+Q: This works on my device.
+I want to add it to support officially?

-Ans: Yes you can just run `sudo awcc device-info` and open pull request with the output
+Ans: Yes, you can just run `sudo awcc device-info` and open a discussion with the output

-Q: How do a keybind for Light Toggle ?
+Q: How do I create a keybind for Light toggle?

-Ans : Install it and make a script under `~/.local/share/bin` as follows
+Ans: Install it and make a script under `~/.local/share/bin` as follows

 ```bash
 #!/bin/bash